nightscout/nightscout.github.io/docs/troubleshoot/troublehoot.md

 </br>

 <img src="../img/TShoot05.png" style="zoom:80%;" >

-!!!warning "mLab will stop operating in December 2020 and the mLab add-on was removed on Nov 10th"
-    If you still can access your mLab account and **absolutely** need your historical data you can try to recover with these two guides: [Azure](../../update/migrate_azure/) and [Heroku](../../update/migrate_heroku/).

-- [Update Nightscout to latest release](../update/update.md).
+ [Update Nightscout to latest release](../update/update.md).
 It might not fix your issue but it will help find a solution.

 - If you didn't migrate your Heroku database from mLab to Atlas [create a new Atlas database](../../update/newdatabase/).
 - If you didn't migrate from Azure to Heroku create a new site [create a new Nightscout site with Heroku](../../nightscout/new_user/).
 - If you're creating a new Nightscout site, it might have failed because of a wrong connection string.
 Delete your Heroku app and [deploy](../../nightscout/new_user/#step-4-fork-and-deploy-cgm-remote-monitor) again after [checking](../connection_string/#change-your-atlas-database-password) the Atlas connection string is correct.